How to build a successful online study group

 Ready to find a study group?

-If you’d like to meet some peers to study with, you can begin by posting in your unit discussion forums or introducing yourself in one of Deakin’s Facebook groups.
+If you’d like to meet some peers to study with, you can begin by posting in your unit discussion forums or introducing yourself in the Life @ Deakin facebook group.

 To get started, you could create a post and let everyone know what you’re studying and what you’re hoping to get from joining the group.
 There’ll be a lot of students in a similar situation who can share their experiences and provide advice.
 If you want, you can let everyone know what area you’re from and find some students who are studying close by.
 You can also use the ‘search this group’ function to search for course names, unit names and codes to find other classmates who are looking to make a connection.